Sustainscapes/BiodiversityCounsil/README.md

 The total area for Denmark according to that is 43,144,848,183 Square meters

-### 3.1.3 Paragraph 3
+### 3.1.3 Paragraph 3 and dunes

-Within paragraph 3 and dunes there are several overlaps, so the next code joins these two data sets and resolves overlaps.
+Within paragraph 3 (miljoportal 2022) and dunes there are several overlaps, so the next code joins these two data sets and resolves overlaps.

 <details style="\&quot;margin-bottom:10px;\&quot;">
 <summary>